 Is there any truth in this?

-An increased level of hCG may also sometimes be seen in a woman who has an early stage germ cell ovarian cancer, so there is a chance that if someone with this type of cancer does a pregnancy test, a positive result will be produced.
+An increased level of hCG may also sometimes be seen in a woman who has an early stage of a rare type of ovarian cancer called germ cell cancer, so there is a chance that if someone with this type of cancer does a home pregnancy test, they would get a positive result.
+This is why there have been some very rare occasions where ovarian cancer has caused a false positive to occur on a home pregnancy test, but it is not normally the case.

 So, should I do a pregnancy test to see if I have ovarian cancer?

-No. A home pregnancy test is in no way a valid or reliable route to diagnosing ovarian cancer.
+No. A home pregnancy test is not a valid or reliable route to diagnosing ovarian cancer.
 The incidences of a positive result being due to ovarian cancer, as opposed to an actual pregnancy, are minimal.
-The only way to accurately detect ovarian cancer is to have a CA125 blood test and an ultrasound scan, followed by a biopsy for diagnosis.
+The only way to accurately detect ovarian cancer is to have a proper investigations which include

 What should I do if I am concerned about ovarian cancer?